onera/project_utils/doc/Git_workflow.md

 ## Common cases ##

+The library names still refer to the dependency graph above.

 ### Updating submodules ###
 * Say that we are working on `My_project`.
 If submodule `std_e` has been changed outside of `My_project` (e.g. through developpers working on `Project_B`):
     * **Most of the time, it doesn't matter**.
 Don't do anything special regarding `baselib`.
 Use `git spull` to get a coherent, new version of `My_project`.
 It will **not** pull the latest `My_project` changes created by the unrelated `Project_B`.
 This is the correct behavior, because it ensures that a particular commit of `My_project` is not silently affected by new versions of its dependencies (here, by a new version of `std_e` developped in a different context than `My_project`).
     * If you want to update the dependency, go to `external/std_e` and pull.
 Then when you come back to the main folder project, you should see that `std_e` has an updated version.
 Commit the change.
 You may have to commit changes to other submodules that depend on `std_e` (e.g. `Maia`) before that.

 ### Modifying a submodule ###
-* Say that we are working on `My_project` and in the development process, we want to develop a functionality that is more in the scope of `std_e`:    * We do the development that modifies sources of `std_e`.
+* Say that we are working on `My_project` and in the development process, we want to develop a functionality that is more in the scope of `std_e`:
+    * We do the development that modifies sources of `std_e`.
     * Then `cd My_project/external/std_e && git commit && git push`.
     * Then `cd ../.. && git status`.
 We should see that `std_e` now has a new version.
     * We can update `My_project` to reflect on the fact that we are now using a new version of `std_e`.
 It is done with the regular `git commit`.
 From the point of view of the `My_project` git repository, the only thing that is modified is the commit number of `std_e`